landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Management of Physical Samples

-All physical samples collected by the water quality group will be handle in the Gilbert 193 lab according to the specifications laid out in the following document R:.
+All physical samples collected by the water quality group will be handle in the Gilbert 193 lab according to the specifications laid out in the following document R:\WilliamsLab\LabDocs\SampleQualityControl.pdf.

 ## Data Publication